 Skip to content

-As you embark on a home renovation project in New Zealand, you’ll be faced with a crucial decision: fixed price or charge-up?
-This article aims to simplify the decision-making process by addressing common questions and shedding light on these pricing structures.
-We’ll delve into topics such as “What is a charge-up contract in renovation?” and demystify cost-plus and fixed-price building contracts in New Zealand.
+When you embark on a home renovation project in New Zealand, you’ll be faced with a crucial decision straight away: fixed price or charge-up?
+This article aims to simplify the decision-making process by addressing common questions related to New Zealand home renovation pricing structures.
+We’ll help you understand things like what charge-up contracts mean in renovation and demystify cost-plus and fixed-price building contracts.
 You’ll discover when to use a charge-up contract and learn about the art and science behind quoting a building job in NZ.

-What exactly is a fixed price quote?
-When embarking on a renovation project, it’s often necessary to consider a fixed price quote.
-This structured pricing approach provides a predetermined cost covering materials, labor, and associated expenses.
-Fixed price quotes are ideal for those seeking budget transparency and looking to avoid unexpected costs.
+First up – what exactly is a fixed price quote?
+When embarking on a renovation project, it’s often necessary to consider a fixed-price quote.
+This structured pricing approach provides a predetermined cost covering materials, labour, and associated expenses.
+Fixed-price quotes are ideal for those seeking budget transparency and looking to avoid unexpected costs.
 They offer certainty and peace of mind throughout your project.

 What is a cost-plus building contract in NZ?
-And what about a fixed price building contract?
-When delving into the intricacies of building contracts, it’s essential to comprehend the concept of a cost-plus building contract in NZ.
+And what about a fixed-price building contract?
+When delving into the intricacies of building contracts, it’s important to understand the concept of a cost-plus building contract in NZ.
 This model entails the client paying the actual cost of the work plus an agreed-upon profit margin for the contractor.
-This approach offers flexibility but introduces uncertainty in final costs.
-It is suitable for small maintenance and repair work, especially involving more travel time for sourcing materials than doing the work.
+This approach offers flexibility but also introduces uncertainty in final costs.
+Cost-plus building contracts are best used for small maintenance and repair work, especially those involving more travel time for sourcing materials than doing the work.
 A great contract to use in this case is a Master Builder Minor works residential agreement.

-On the other hand, a fixed-price building contract in NZ involves a predetermined cost covering the entire scope of work.
-This option provides a clear understanding of project costs and shields against unforeseen expenses, making it an attractive choice for those seeking budget assurance.
-We suggest that all homeowners sign a fixed-price contract with the builder for any job that is more than $30000.
+On the other hand, in New Zealand a fixed-price building contract involves a predetermined cost covering the entire scope of work.
+This option provides a clear understanding of project costs and shields the customer against unforeseen expenses, making it an attractive choice for those seeking budget assurance.
+We suggest that all homeowners sign a fixed-price contract with the builder for any job that is more than $30,000.
 A great example can be an RBC1 Master Builder Residential Building Contract: alterations and additions.
 You should also ask the builder to provide you with a 10-year Master Builder guarantee if they are a member of the Master Builder association.

-Regardless of your preference, collaborating with a reputable contractor is paramount.
+Regardless of your preference, working with a reputable contractor is paramount.
 A detailed contract and pricing breakdown ensure a clear understanding of project costs, inclusions, and potential variables.
 Inquiring about warranties, guarantees, and other policies impacting final project costs adds an extra layer of reassurance.
-Choose a builder who is part of an association like the Master Builder association, which could give you extra protection when something goes wrong.
-Especially the Master Builder guarantee, which helps you safeguard your deposit and provides a 10-year structural warranty on the project.
+Choose a builder who is part of a professional association, which should give you extra protection when something goes wrong.
+For example, the Master Builder guarantee helps safeguard your deposit and provides a 10-year structural warranty on the project.

 Adding Value with Fixed Price Quotes: How Does it Safeguard Your Investment?